 Perform the following:

-f.
-The retention factor (Rf) specifications are as follows:
+- The retention factor (Rf) specifications are as follows for ITLC SA or ITLC SG:

 For Ga 68 dotatate PET imaging, the acquisition must include a whole body acquisition from skull to mid-thigh.
 Images can be acquired 40 to 90 minutes after the intravenous administration of the Ga 68 dotatate.
 Adapt imaging acquisition delay and duration according to the equipment used, and the patient and tumor characteristics, in order to obtain the best image quality possible.